\"Writing.Com

 Though loath to shoot another human being, Bear aimed his service revolver toward the four-paned window of the cabin.
 As Pavolich fired toward them again, Bear also opened fire, only hoping that he would not hit any innocent bystanders in the cabin.

-Approaching a clearing, the Black Wolf saw Bear Ross and a dozen other police officers, as well as half-a-dozen men and women, at least two of whom had cameras, all crouching behind trees.
+Approaching a clearing, the Black Wolf saw Bear Ross and a dozen other police officers, as well as half a dozen men and women, at least two of whom had cameras, all crouching behind trees.
 The police were firing their revolvers toward a small cabin, returning fire with whoever was inside.
-The air was full of the stench of gunpowder where many shots had been fired.
+The air was full of the stench of gunpowder from where many shots had been fired.
 Puffs of leaves or pine needles flew up as shots from the cabin fell short of the mark.
 Shots nearer the mark took off chunks from the trees that the cops and reporters used for cover.

-The gunfire seemed endless to the Black Wolf, although it probably lasted only a few minutes.
-Until a loud scream rang out from the cabin.
+The gunfire seemed endless to the Black Wolf, although it probably lasted only a few minutes until a loud scream rang out from the cabin.

 “I think I got him,” called Bear Ross.

 At Bear’s cry the police all stopped firing.
-There was a moment’s eerie silence, until Bear Ross called out: “Anyone in the cabin, come out with your hands above your head!”
+There was a moment’s eerie silence until Bear Ross called out: “Anyone in the cabin, come out with your hands above your head!”

 The front door opened, and then out walked a tall brunette in her late twenties or early thirties.